 How to Pitch Influencer Partnerships

-Do some good old fashioned internet stalking to find brands you think would fit your audience.
+Do some old fashioned internet stalking to find partners that fit your audience.

-You can also find brands through third party apps like RewardStyle or Tribe.
+You can also find partners through third party apps like RewardStyle.

-You may think you want a top influencer or top brand.
+You may think you want to work with a top influencer or top brand.

-They’re usually more connected to their audience and more trustworthy to consumers because they don’t run ads all the time.
+They typically have higher engagement rates and convert more sales.
+That’s because they’re connected to their audience.
+They’re viewed as more trustworthy to consumers because they don’t run ads all the time.

-A spreadsheet or list of potential partners and their contact information will make pitching so much easier to manage.
+A list of potential partners and their contact info will make it simple.